MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/Arm_Overview.md

 For the specific processors models supported for each Windows IoT Enterprise OS version, refer to the [Windows IoT Enterprise Processor Lists](../Hardware/Processor_Requirements.md#windows-iot-enterprise-processor-lists).

-## Arm64 Hardware Platforms
+## Arm64 Hardware Platforms and Boards

-Each Arm64 hardware platform in the following table is built with an Arm64 Processor that supports Windows IoT Enterprise and has a Board Support Package (BSP) that supports Windows IoT Enterprise.
-Visit the hardware platform's product page to learn more about its capabilities and ordering information.
+To get started building Windows IoT Enterprise on Arm devices, select an [Arm64 hardware platform or board](/iot-enterprise/Hardware/Platforms_and_Boards.md).
+Each listed Arm64 hardware platform and board has a Board Support Package (BSP) that supports Windows IoT Enterprise.
+Visit the hardware manufacturer's product page to learn more about its capabilities and ordering information.

 |Processor|Platform|Form Factor|
 |-|---------|-------|